ah4ddd/spoils_of_war/README.md

-# ⚔️ Spoils of War
+#  Spoils of War

-> *"Culture is not a commodity"*

 Welcome to **[Spoils of War](https://spoils-of-war.onrender.com/)** — a curated arsenal of digital anarchy, where you don’t just consume, you conquer.
-Movies, games, books, anime, music, software, and every forbidden pleasure you’ve ever wanted — all mapped out, sharpened, and ready to raid.
+Movies, games, books, anime, music, software, and every forbidden captalised pleasure you’ve ever wanted — all mapped out, sharpened, and unpaid.

 ---